Guides

 What is CLM implementation?

 CLM implementation involves setting up and using software to manage your organization’s contracts throughout its lifecycle.
 While the software is a key part, successful implementation also involves optimizing your current contract processes and getting buy-in from all the relevant teams (legal, procurement, sales, etc.).
-It can bring many benefits.
-A well-implemented CLM solution can lead to faster turnaround times, improved collaboration, better risk management, and even cost savings.
+A CLM project typically involves legal, procurement, IT, and sales teams working together to define requirements, select a platform, and roll out the system in phases.

 Here is a step-by-step guide that will help you to implement CLM smoothly, along with various use cases to illustrate its effectiveness: